blen90/event-organizer/README.md

 ## Description

-This is a web application that utilizes MySQL, Handlebars, and several Node.js packages to deliver a live event search and save tool.
-You can also use it to create and save your own events.
+This is a web application that utilizes MySQL, Handlebars, and several Node.js packages to deliver a live event search by Zipcode and save tool.
+The user can also use it to create and save their own events.
+Once the user has saved a searched event or a created event these will show up in their personal dashboard.

 ## Technologies Used